Where and How to Recycle or Dispose of Christmas Trees in New Mexico in after Christmas in 2018 and January 2019

 NW, (505) 836-4449

-off to be mulched.
+landscapes free of charge while supplies last.
 Limit 5 trees per resident, no commercial

-last.
+customers.
 By recycling your Christmas tree, you are saving valuable

 landfill space and giving back to the environment.